Edward-K1/validatedata/README.md

 - rule - same as decorator
 - raise_exceptions - same as decorator
 - is_class - same as decorator
-- kwds - same as
+- kwds - same as decorator

 > When the `data` parameter is a dict, `rule` should also be a dict in this format
 ```